Want to contribute? Fork us in GitHub!

 </program>

-The element <program> is the root element and it will always be there.
-It has a few mandatory attributes:
+The <program> is the root element, it will always be there, with a few mandatory attributes:

 The <listing> element contains the source code of the EO program, which was parsed, without any modifiations, “as is.”